-Confidential Reporting to Pastoral and/or Professional Counselors/ Voluntary Confidential Reporting
+Confidential Reporting to Pastoral and/or Professional Counselors/Voluntary, Confidential Reporting

-Under the law, campus pastoral and professional counselors, when acting as such, are not considered to be a CSA and are not required to report crimes for inclusion in the annual disclosure of campus crime statistics.
+The UA Gadsden Center campus does not provide pastoral and professional counselors on site.
+Under the law, campus pastoral and professional counselors, when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion in the annual disclosure of campus crime statistics.
 As a matter of policy, however, The University of Alabama encourages its counselors at the Women and Gender Resource Center, if and when they deem it appropriate, to inform the persons they are counseling of procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-All verified and unverified confidential reports of sexual offenses that meet the reporting criteria as determined by UAPD and that are made to the Women and Gender Resource Center staff are included in UA campus crime statistics (see Title IX and Sexual Misconduct Policy for more information about UA policies and procedures concerning sexual offenses).
-Crimes reported to campus pastoral and other professional counselors, including but not limited to those at the Counseling Center, Psychology Clinic, Autism Spectrum Disorders Clinic, Capstone Family Therapy Clinic, University Medical Center or Student Health Center are not included unless the victim chooses to report to one of the other CSAs.
+All verified and unverified confidential reports of sexual offenses of UA Gadsden students or employees that meet the reporting criteria as determined by UAPD and that are made to the Women and Gender Resource Center staff is included in UA Gadsden Center campus crime statistics (see Sexual Misconduct Policy for more information about UA policies and procedures concerning sexual offenses).
+Crimes reported to counselors at the Counseling Center are not included unless the victim chooses to report to one of the other campus security authorities.

-Submission of UA Crime Statistics to Federal Agencies
+Submission of Gadsden Center Crime Statistics to Federal Agencies